This page will have no more updates (except, perhaps, with photos), as I have all the Carnegie cards in the range.

 Although the Carnegie grant came in 1903, this library looks as if it might have been built as a WPA project, especially in the card on the right, above.

-Three pre-psychedelic era linen finish cards.
+Four pre-psychedelic era linen finish cards.
 I guess you had to send them all to share the full experience of the Wausau Public Library.

-The right-hand card, postmarked 1946, salutes the quality of maintenance of Wausau's municipal buildings.
+The third card, postmarked 1946, salutes the quality of maintenance of Wausau's municipal buildings.
 Indeed.
 Someone must have been hard at work to produce such a profusion of flowers in northern Wisconsin.
 Couldn't be another happy retouch artist, could it?

 A 1974 merger left the Wausau branch as the flagship of the Marathon County Public Library.

-(L) Postmarked 1909.
+|(L) Postmarked 1909.
 Published locally by the Lefeber Bros., this card

 featured an extremely unusual library which resembled a large home,